Spirituality at the Inn

 What is a Labyrinth? – Many people think a labyrinth is a type of a maze.
 It is not.
 When you enter a maze, there is one way in and another way out.
 A maze keeps you guessing about what the correct direction is to take and where it will lead you.
 In a maze one must be mindful of the ‘traps’ that are presented and be observant of where you have been and where you are headed.

-A labyrinth is an ancient meditational and spiritual geometric space.
-In the labyrinth, there is only one path in and the same path leading out.
+A labyrinth is an ancient walking meditation and spiritual space based on sacred geometry and date back over 4,000 years.
+Labyrinths are located all over the world built from many materials (grass, bamboo stumps, rocks, painted on concrete, printed on canvas, etc.) In the labyrinth, there is only one path in and the same path leading out.
 The labyrinth allows a person to let their mind focus on important life and lesson questions and you peacefully walk your way to the sacred center.
 One does not have to focus on which direction to take, as there is only one.
 More importantly, there is not right or wrong.
 In a labyrinth, you just trust that the path will lead you to the answers you seek.